-This recipe makes 8 large gluten free soft pretzels.
+This recipe makes 4 gluten free soft pretzels.
 You’ll find a full method below, plus lots of photos to help guide you through the recipe.
 However, feel free to email me any questions or comments you might have.
 You can contact me at firstname.lastname@example.org or message me on Instagram/Facebook @myglutenfreeguide.

 Lastly, if you enjoy this recipe, I would be really grateful if you could leave a star rating or review on the recipe card below.
 Thank you!

-- 2 tbsp caster sugar
+- 1 tbsp caster sugar

-- 1 tsp fine salt
+- 0.5 tsp fine salt

-- 230ml warm water
+- 200ml warm water

-- 1 tsp oil
+- 1 large egg

-- 3 tbsp bicarbonate of soda
+- 2 tbsp bicarbonate of soda

 - Once the dough has risen, use a dough cutter or knife to cut into 4 even portions.
-Take one piece at a time and squish the dough until smooth, then on a clean surface roll it into a long sausage shape (approx 30cm long).
+Take one piece at a time and knead the dough with your hands until smooth.
+Then on a clean surface roll it into a long sausage shape (approx 40cm long).
 To shape the pretzel, place the sausage in a U shape, then turn the ends back towards you, crossing them over to create the pretzel shape (see images below).
 Press and pinch the dough together at the centre cross and the ends, to ensure the pretzel keeps it shape when boiled.

 - Repeat step 5 with each dough portion until you have formed 8 pretzels.

-- Fill a small saucepan with water and add the bicarbonate of soda.
+- Fill a small saucepan with 1.3 litres water and add the bicarbonate of soda.
 Bring to simmering point then carefully drop a pretzel into the water.
 Boil the pretzel for 45 seconds, during which time it'll pop to the surface, give it a couple of gently dunks to immerse it briefly.
-Then remove with a spatula or slotted spoon and transfer to the prepared baking tray.
-Repeat for all 8 pretzels.
+Then remove with a skimmer or slotted spoon and transfer to the prepared baking tray.
+Repeat for all 4 pretzels.

-- Beat the large egg and then use a pastry brush to egg wash the pretzels.
-Sprinkle them with your topping of choice (salt or seeds), then place them into the oven to bake for 15-20 minutes, until beautifully browned.
+- Use a pastry brush to egg wash the pretzels.
+Sprinkle them with your topping of choice (salt or seeds), then place them into the oven to bake for 20 minutes, until beautifully browned.

 - Remove from the oven and carefully transfer to a wire rack to cool.
 After 5 minutes they will firm up and you can enjoy them either while still warm or have them cold later.
 Like all fresh bread, these are best enjoyed on the day of baking.
 However, if you've any leftovers you can store them in an airtight container, then microwave to refresh (30 seconds - 1 minute per pretzel) - then they'll soften up again.